Kikoku/web-integration-api-docs/source/includes/_requirements.md

 	// Your code here
 })(window.DDC.API);
 ```
-* Always wrap all of your code in an immediately executing function expression to avoid polluting the global namespace.
+* Always ecapsulate your code in an immediately executing function expression to avoid polluting the global namespace.
 See sidebar for example of such a function.

 * Your bootstrap script and any other integration code or assets should be located on a highly available content delivery network and must work over an HTTPS connection.